 You also can expect to get an email from each of your instructors providing more detail about the delivery method of each of your courses.
-If you do not receive an email from your instructor by July 24, please email email@example.com.
+If you do not receive an email from your instructor, please email firstname.lastname@example.org.

-Will my class schedule for Fall 2020 be changed?
+Will my class schedule for Spring 2021 be changed?

-As we learn more about classroom capacity with physical distancing, course meeting times may be changed and the delivery method may change.
-We will notify students before the start of the fall semester with enough time to allow them to adjust their schedules if needed.
+As we learn more about classroom capacity with physical distancing, course meeting times may be changed, and the delivery method may change.
+We will notify students before the start of the semester with enough time to allow them to adjust their schedules if needed.

 If classes are held via remote instruction again, will they be Pass/NoPass?